-Please mark your vote as indicated in this example 1.
+Please mark your vot as indicated in this example 1.
 Election of Directors Nominees: FOR ALL WITHHOLD FOR ALL EXCEPTIONS FOR AGAINST ABSTAIN 01.
-Gina R. Boswell 2. .
+Gina R. Boswell 2.
 Ratification of Deloitte & Touche LLP as independent auditors for 2010.
-02. Jack M. Greenberg, and03.
-Terry A. Hueneke 3.
+Jack M. Greenberg, and Terry A. Hueneke 3.
 Approval of the proposed amendment to the Amended and Restated Articles of Incorporation of Manpower Inc. to provide for a majority voting standard for uncontested elections of directors.
-4. .
-Approval of the proposed amendment to the Amended and Restated By- Laws of Manpower Inc. to provide for a majority voting standard for uncontested elections of directors.
-(INSTRUCTIONS: To withhold a otherwise vote for all the other non nominee's name in the space provi Exceptions ninees, mark th 5.
-In their discretion, the Proxies are authorized to vote upon such other business as may properly come before the meeting.
-Mark Here for Address Change or Comments SEE REVERSE Signature Sig natur e 1 Date
+4. Approval of the proposed amendment to the Amended and Restated By- Laws of Manpower Inc. to provide for a majority voting standard for uncontested elections of directors.
+(INSTRUCTIONS: To withhold a "Exceptions" box above and write Exceptions 5. - 1 In their discretion, the Proxies are authorized to vote upon such other business as may properly come before the meeting. - Mark Here for Address Change or Comments SEE REVERSE Signature Si gnatur e I Date